omar-mokht/Interactive-Lab-Hub/Lab 2/README.md

 2. Look at and give feedback on the Part G. for at least 2 other people in the class (and get 2 people to comment on your Part G!)

+## Part 1 Feedback
+The switch between each planet looks very smooth, and I love how you chose the combination of the colors showing on each planet.
+It is interesting to see the planet of hours and the transition to 24-hour format.

+Very cool animations, I like how you designed the transition and the illustration makes alot of sense. the button interaction is also great.
+It would be better if you make a note to show which time version is currently used.

 # Lab 2 Part 2